netguycode/citaq/README.md

 * Auto clear buffer:         No
 * NV bit image:              No
 * Serial:                    115200, None, 8, 1, DTR/DSR

+### How was this information obtained

+When using POSFactory app and you press the print self test, this is what you may read.
+This contains useful information on how to communicate to the serial printer that is connected internally via serial port.

 <details>
 <summary>Click to expand the raw OCRed text, with other detailed information that may be of relevance to developers</summary>